finspresso/finspresso/supermarket_tracker/README.md

 ### Creation of reference .json

-If you have run the collection of the prices as described above the first time, you need create a file called `references/mbudget/product_sorted.xlsx`.
+If you have run the collection of the prices as described above the first time, you need to create a file called `references/mbudget/product_sorted.xlsx`.
 This file is based on the .xlsx file that resides in `data/mbudget/<Date and time of run>/mbudget_prices.xlsx`.
-Then you need to open this file and create three more columns called `Category`, `Introduced`, `Discontinued`.
-The category is either `grocery` for edible items or `other`.
+Then you need to open this file and create two more columns called `Introduced`, `Discontinued`.
 Please insert, the day of the collection into the column `Introduced` in the format `YYYY-MM-DD`.
 In the column `Discontinued` the value `NA` can be filled in.

 ![product_sorted](images/product_sorted.png)